carbonetes/kubectl-carbonetes-scan/README.md

 **`carbonetes-scan`** provides comprehensive container analysis and policy evaluation as a fully managed service.
 Carbonetes analyzes your container images for native code vulnerabilities, software composition analysis (SCA), license types, and secrets.

-To know more about Carbonetes, check [our website](https://carbonetes.com).
+:pushpin: To know more about Carbonetes, check [our website](https://carbonetes.com).

 # carbonetes-scan